Learning how to paddle board can be a daunting task. Standing up on a board over water? Yeah, we understand why it scares some people off.

 - Like fishing SUPS, Yoga SUPS are wider than usual to accomodate extra movement.

-Don’t worry, your yoga SUP can also handle duty as just a regular ol’ paddle board when you’re not practicing yoga.
+Don’t worry, your yoga SUP can also handle heavy duty activity, just as any other paddleboard.

 - Touring SUPs also usually have a displacement hull for better tracking.